KarelZe/thesis/references/obsidian/📑notes/👶introduction notes.md

 - What question do I solve?
 (SMART)
 - From Expose: "Against this backdrop, the question is, can an alternative, machine learning-based classifier improve upon standard trade classification rules?"

+## Outline
+The remainder of this paper is organized as follows.
+Cref-[[👪Related Work]] reviews publications on trade classification in option markets and using machine learning, thereby underpinning our research framework.
+Cref-[[🍪Selection Of Supervised Approaches]] discusses and introduces supervised methods for trade classification.
+Then, cref- [[🍪Selection Of Semisupervised Approaches]] extends the previously selected algorithms for the semi-supervised case.
+We test the models in cref-[[🌏Dataset]] in an empirical setting.
+In cref-[[🍕Application study]]  we apply our models to the problem of effective spread estimation.
+Finally, cref-foo concludes.

 ## Contributions
 - from expose: In the introduction, we provide motivation and present our key findings.
 The contributions are three-fold: (I) We employ state-of-the-art machine learning algorithms i.~e., gradient-boosted trees and transformer networks, for trade classification.
 Tree-based approaches outperform state-of-the-art trade classification rules in out-of-sample tests.
 (II) As part of semi-supervised approaches, we study the impact of incorporating unlabelled trades into the training procedure on trade classification accuracy.
 (III) We consistently interpret feature contributions to classical trade classification rules and machine learning models with a game-theoretic approach.
 - through visualising attention we are able to establish a theoretical link between rule-based classification and machine learning